closeio/making.close.com/_posts/2022-10-03-data-stores-connections-handling/index.md

 The point of using user-space threads is that they cooperate more seamlessly among themselves than kernel-space threads – they always yield when they can't proceed.
-Because of that, they are not preeempted in favor of other threads at arbitrary times, and, because of that, they also don't need to worry about races as often.
+Because of that, they are not preempted in favor of other threads at arbitrary times, and, because of that, they also don't need to worry about races as often.
 If you are accessing some shared data, but you won't be doing any operation that yields to other threads (for example, network I/O), you